 - a) This task must be completed within 7 minutes from the order of the starter, including towing time.
-The trial begins only after the glider has been released from the tow. - b) When the model aircraft, in flight, first crosses Base A (imaginary vertical plane) in the direction to Base B, the actual flight time of 4 minutes maximum starts, during which time the model aircraft must complete as many legs as possible from the starting Base A to Base B and conversely. - c) A visual system or a combined audiovisual system announces to the competitor when his model aircraft crosses the Base A or Base B (imaginary vertical planes).
+The trial begins only after the glider has been released from the tow. - b) When the model aircraft, in flight, first crosses Base A (imaginary vertical plane) in the direction to Base B, the actual flight time of 4 minutes maximum starts, during which time the model aircraft must complete as many legs as possible from the starting Base A to Base B and conversely. - c) A visual system or a combined audio-visual system announces to the competitor when his model aircraft crosses the Base A or Base B (imaginary vertical planes).
 The absence of a signal will indicate that the model aircraft has failed to correctly cross the base.
 The instruments used to check the crossing of the vertical planes must assure the parallelism of such planes.
 Timing and signalling shall occur when any part of the complete model aircraft in flight crosses the base.
-If an audiovisual system is used, signalling is also valid when the audio system fails. - d) The models will be identified by flags of different colours for each competitor in the group.
+If an audio-visual system is used, signalling is also valid when the audio system fails. - d) The models will be identified by flags of different colours for each competitor in the group.
 When the competitor intends to start, his helper waves the flag; when the model is identified by the associated helpers at base A and base B, they wave the flag with the corresponding colour as well.
-At that moment the pilot can launch.

-The competitor must stay within a distance of 10 metres either side of Base A during the timed flight.

-- e) For a model aircraft which lands within 4 minutes flight time only the full 150 metre legs will be counted.
-For model aircraft still in the air when the 4 minutes flight time or 7 minutes expires, whichever comes first, only the completed legs at that moment will be taken into account. - f) After having completed the task, the model aircraft must land on the defined landing area, otherwise the flight will be penalised with 100 points.
-The penalty of 100 points will be a deduction from the competitor's final score and shall be listed on the score sheet of the round in which the penalty was applied. - g) A classification based on decreasing number of total flown legs during the flight time will be compiled, and points given as described in 5.3.2.6., thus establishing the "Partial Score B".
+At that moment the pilot can launch. - The competitor must stay within a distance of 10 metres either side of Base A during the timed flight. - e) For a model aircraft which lands within 4 minutes flight time only the full 150 metre legs will be counted.
+For model aircraft still in the air when the 4 minutes flight time or 7 minutes expires, whichever comes first, only the completed legs at that moment will be taken into account. - f) After having completed the task, the model aircraft must land on the defined flying site, otherwise the flight is zero, except in the case of midair collision. - g) A classification based on decreasing number of total flown legs during the flight time will be compiled, and points given as described in 5.3.2.6., thus establishing the "Partial Score B".